-The home’s interior design, done by New York City-based Alessandra Gouldner, was done so it didn’t compete with the views.
-To achieve this Gouldner told AD “we used the windows like wall coverings.”
+The home’s interior design was done so it didn’t compete with the views.
+To achieve this, the New York based designer told AD “we used the windows like wall coverings.”
 The home also has a nature-inspired color palette: beiges, blues, and rusts.
 In addition to its truly panoramic views of the valley, this home is unique for its art collection, which includes works by Donna Howell-Sickles and Robert Bateman, both painters who have work in the permanent collection of the nearby National Museum of Wildlife Art.

-In addition to a wood sauna in the basement, there is also an exercise room and a laundry room with dual washing machines.
+In addition to a sauna in the basement, there is also an exercise room and a laundry room with a washing machine and two dryers.

 7263 Square Feet